-Meeting with Saartje van der Made, the project architect of the new “Dutch Charity Lotteries office building” and partner at Benthem Crouwel Architects.
-Saartje is sharing how involving the employees in the design of the interior has brought dynamism and made the building feels like a home.
+Meeting with Saartje van der Made, the project architect of the new “Dutch Charity Lotteries office building”, winner of the Architectural Design of the Year 2021 Award of the BLT Built Design Awards.
+Saartje, a partner at Benthem Crouwel Architects, is sharing how involving the employees in the design of the interior has brought dynamism and made the building feels like a home.

 Could you tell us a little about your professional journey?
 Where are you from?

 My name is Saartje van der Made.
 After graduating cum laude in architecture at TU Delft, I immediately started working here at Benthem Crouwel Architects.
 I became a partner/co-owner 5 years ago and I run the agency together with three other partners.

 What was the project design brief for the “Dutch Charity Lotteries office building”?
 What was most important for you when planning this project?

 The Charity Lotteries has grown to 600 employees in about 25 years.
 They were located at the Vondelpark in Amsterdam, spread over several stately mansions.
 They were ready to work in 1 new building, which fits today’s requirements, but very attached to their beautiful natural environment.

 To help them make the big step to the business district Zuidas, we designed a building that has the same quality as real nature has: large, artificial foliage covers the entire plot and connects the existing renovated building with the new small volumes built on top.
 It lets in and filters daylight so that an ever-changing shadow pattern adorns the building.